 Seizures accompanied by neurologic dysfunction are common in the neonatal period (up to 28 days of postnatal age or up to 44 weeks of gestation for preterm neonates).
-The highest risk of seizures during childhood is in the first year of life, and the highest risk within the first year is in the first month of life (61).
-The reported incidence of neonatal seizures is up to 130 per 1000 very low birth weight infants and 1.5 to 3.5 per 1000 term newborns (28; 38).
+The highest risk of seizures during childhood is in the first year of life, and the highest risk within the first year is in the first month of life (72).
+The reported incidence of neonatal seizures is up to 130 per 1000 very low birth weight infants and 1.5 to 3.5 per 1000 term newborns (31; 45).
 Seizures in the neonate are more often related to an acute injury to the central nervous system than an initial epilepsy syndrome.
-The most common causes are hypoxic ischemic encephalopathy, central nervous system infections, hemorrhagic or thromboembolic brain injury, and perinatal stroke (28; 56).
+The most common causes are hypoxic ischemic encephalopathy, central nervous system infections, hemorrhagic or thromboembolic brain injury, and perinatal stroke (31; 67).
 Neonatal-onset epilepsy constitutes a lesser proportion of these seizures.
 Antiepileptic drugs (or preferably antiseizure medications) are the mainstay for the management of epilepsy in the neonatal age group.
+Neonatal epileptic encephalopathies represent an important group of neonatal seizure disorders that require immediate diagnosis and intervention (02).
 There are specific forms of epilepsy that manifest in neonates, and not all forms require treatment.
-In contrast to epilepsy in older children and adults, early-onset epilepsy may have a significant impact on the neonates developmental, behavioral, and cognitive outcomes later in life.
+In contrast to epilepsy in older children and adults, early-onset epilepsy may have a significant impact on the neonate’s developmental, behavioral, and cognitive outcomes later in life.
 Seizure freedom and prognosis depend on the underlying etiology.
 The choice of drugs in the neonatal period is limited and often includes vitamin supplements for specific vitamin-responsive epilepsies.
 In contrast to older children, very few drugs have been approved to treat epilepsies in neonates.
 The extrapolation of drug development data from adults is not directly applicable to neonates.
 Drug trials in neonates are challenging due to the nonspecific clinical presentation, the need for continuous EEG monitoring, high comorbidity, and poor response to antiepileptic drugs.
-As the molecular basis of several epilepsies unfolds, a few targeted therapies, such as therapy for KCNQ2 mutationrelated epilepsies, pyridoxine-dependent epilepsy, and tuberous sclerosis complex, are becoming available (57).
+As the molecular basis of several epilepsies unfolds, a few targeted therapies, such as therapy for KCNQ2 mutation–related epilepsies, pyridoxine-dependent epilepsy, and tuberous sclerosis complex, are becoming available (68).
+Little high-quality evidence exists on pharmacologic and dietary treatments for early-life epilepsies (91).
+The International League Against Epilepsy (ILAE) Task Force on Nosology and Definitions has proposed a classification and definition of epilepsy syndromes in the neonate and infant with seizure onset up to 2 years of age (103).
 This article gives an overview of the pharmacological management of neonatal epilepsies.

-Detailed reviews on the history of the discovery and development of antiseizure medications have been published (67; 70; 71; 15; 51).
-Neonatal antiseizure medication exposure in animal models altered a number of activity-dependent developmental processes, including neuronal gene expression, migration, differentiation, density, and survival (63).
+Detailed reviews on the history of the discovery and development of antiseizure medications have been published (78; 82; 83; 17; 61).
+Neonatal antiseizure medication exposure in animal models altered a number of activity-dependent developmental processes, including neuronal gene expression, migration, differentiation, density, and survival (74).
 Drug discovery and approval in neonates is particularly challenging.
 When a drug is discovered to have antiseizure properties, it is typically first tested in adults with focal-onset epilepsy, the most frequent seizure type in adults.
 If the regulatory trial results are successful, then subsequent studies are set up for adolescents and younger children.
-Sometimes extrapolation of adult efficacy data is done for younger children, so only safety and pharmacokinetic studies are carried out in the younger age groups (03; 04).
+Sometimes extrapolation of adult efficacy data is done for younger children, so only safety and pharmacokinetic studies are carried out in the younger age groups (04; 05).
 However, such extrapolation is problematic in neonates and in early infancy.
-Newer study designs, such as time to N seizures (based on previous video-EEG or video validation of specific seizure semiology), have been proposed for randomized, placebo-controlled drug trials in children aged 1 month to 4 years to reduce study duration and to facilitate earlier access to newer antiseizure medications (07).
+Newer study designs, such as “time to N seizures” (based on previous video-EEG or video validation of specific seizure semiology), have been proposed for randomized, placebo-controlled drug trials in children aged 1 month to 4 years to reduce study duration and to facilitate earlier access to newer antiseizure medications (08).